Best wetsuit bags: Wet dry bags for triathletes

 Packing a potential 40 litres of storage, you’ll be able to fit all your wetsuit gear inside this hefty bag from Northcore.

-Boasting heavy-duty PVC material, this is designed to be a durable and rugged option to see you through many trips, with a fully waterproof promise thanks to its internal heat-sealed seams and roll-top design.
+Boasting heavy-duty PVC material, this is designed to be a durable and rugged option to see you through many trips.
+Northcore claims its internal heat-sealed seams and roll-top design are waterproof.

-Available in a selection of vivid colours that will make it easy to spot on the go, you could opt for a bright red or yellow, with additional reflective patches to make it even more visible in low light.
+Available in a selection of vivid colours that will make it easy to spot on the go, you could opt for a bright red or yellow.
+Additional reflective patches make it even more visible in low light.

-As well as backpack style straps for carrying, it also has a separate handle to make transporting the hefty item nice and simple.
+As well as backpack style straps for carrying, it has a separate handle for transporting this hefty item.

 - $21.99 / £17.99

-This dry bag will not only store your gear after it’s been soaked through, but it will also create a platform for you to get changed on without getting your feet or wetsuit dirty.
+This dry bag will store your gear after it’s been soaked through.
+Plus like the best wetsuit changing mats, it will create a platform for you to get changed on without getting your feet or wetsuit dirty.

-The surface extends to a diameter of 88cm when placed flat so there’s plenty of room to stand on, and can easily be folded together when you step off to become a handy container.
+The surface extends to a diameter of 88cm when placed flat so there’s plenty of room to stand on.
+You can easily be fold it together when you step off to become a handy container.

-It’s made from coated polyester which will seal your wet gear inside without leaking over the rest of your belongings and has a carrying strap so you can transport it home with no problems.
+It’s made from coated polyester which will seal your wet gear inside without leaking over the rest of your belongings.
+A carrying strap helps you transport it home.

 - $75 / £60